xValentim/Solid_Art_Alone/README.md

 We use a image for this presentation and we use our code to transform some pixels in a Vehicle.

-> The input will be a image below:
+> The input will be a image below (The most beatiful girl I ever met):
 <img src="assets/alexia.png" alt="The most beatiful girl I ever met" width="300"/>

 <!-- ![The most beatiful girl I ever met](assets/alexia.png) -->